Implementation of Monte-Carlo transport in the general relativistic SpEC code: Numerical Methods

+Unfortunately, this estimate of $\kappa_p$ is only valid in low density regions.
+More specifically, it is valid in regions where we do not expect significant blocking factors for $\sim 10\,{\rm MeV}$ neutrinos.
+Accordingly, to avoid creating instabilities in our evolution and/or the introduction of large errors in high-density regions, we choose to suppress $\kappa_p$ in dense regions.
+We propose the simple prescription \beq \kappa_p \rightarrow \kappa_p e^{-\rho/\rho_{\rm crit}} \eeq with $\rho_{\rm crit}=5\times 10^{11}\,{\rm g/cm^3}$, as our assumptions do not appear to create significant errors in $\kappa_p$ below that density, and this should be sufficient to capture the impact of pair annihilation in the low-density polar regions of post-merger remnant.
+This prescription may however need to be revisited for different systems.

-Practically, we take $\Delta \kappa_a$ into account by correcting the number of neutrinos $N$ represented by any given packet at the end of a time step.
-To do so, we assume that during a time step \beq \frac{dN}{dt} = -\Delta \kappa_a N \rightarrow N(t) = N_0 e^{-\Delta \kappa_a (t-t_0)}. \eeq After a time step $\Delta t$, we thus have $N(t_0+\Delta t)=N(t_0) e^{-\Delta \kappa_a \Delta t}$.
-We also use these estimates of $\Delta \kappa_a$ and $N(t)$ to calculate the momentum deposited by each packet into the fluid as a result of pair annihilation.
-We note that given the method used to calculate $\Delta \kappa_a$, there is no guarantee that $\Delta \kappa_a>0$.
-A negative $\Delta \kappa_a$ is not unphysical; it simply implies that using an equilibrium distribution function for antineutrinos led to an overestimate of the rate of pair annihilation in our system.
-We do however check that we do not get large negative $\Delta \kappa_a$, as such values could easily lead to instabilities in our simple algorithm.
+Practically, when it comes to pair annihilation, we take $\kappa_p$ into account by correcting the number of neutrinos $N$ represented by any given packet at the end of a time step.
+To do so, we assume that during a time step \beq \frac{dN}{dt} = - \kappa_p N \rightarrow N(t) = N_0 e^{- \kappa_p (t-t_0)}. \eeq After a time step $\Delta t$, we thus have $N(t_0+\Delta t)=N(t_0) e^{- \kappa_p \Delta t}$.
+We also use these estimates of $ \kappa_p$ and $N(t)$ to calculate the momentum deposited by each packet into the fluid as a result of pair annihilation.

-We note that pair annihilation is thus treated differently from other absorption processes: it never destroys Monte-Carlo packets, but only changes the number of neutrinos in each packet.
+Pair annihilation is thus treated differently from other absorption processes: it never destroys Monte-Carlo packets, but only changes the number of neutrinos in each packet.
 The main reason to destroy packets in the 'standard' absorption process is to avoid ending up with a large number of very low-energy packets coming from regions of high optical depth.
 This is not an issue for pair annihilation as implemented here, as it is only active in optically thin regions.
 Changing the number of neutrinos in a packet then results in less shot noice in the evolution of the neutrinos, without significantly increasing the number of surviving packets.

 This algorithm for neutrino-antineutrino annihilation {\it was not used in our existing merger simulation} with Monte-Carlo transport; it is proposed for the first time here, and tested in Sec.~\ref{sec:pairtest}.